 Felixstowe Museum - 50p per child, teachers and supervisors free.

 Landguard Nature Reserve - free guided tours with the Reserve Ranger for pre-booked educational groups (donations welcome).
+The Ranger is normally available on Monday, Tuesday and Wednesday.

 For further information, or to arrange a visit, please contact the: